Ancient Roman Literature

-Since the beginning of film history, Paris has occupied an outsized place in the cosmopolitan cultural imaginary: the city has been a source of fascination for both French and non-French directors for decades.
+Since the beginning of film history, Paris has occupied an outsized place in the cosmopolitan cultural imagination: The city has been a source of fascination for both French and non-French directors for decades.
 This course will examine different representations of the City of Light in the work of an international cast of directors, including (but not limited to) Renoir, Minnelli, Haneke, and Jeunet.
-We will discuss how different films promote and critique the visual and cultural cliches familiar to anyone familiar with Paris.
+We will discuss how different films promote and critique the visual and cultural cliches familiar to anyone acquainted with Paris.
 We will also delve into the technical aspects of film making to understand better how form (i.e., perspective, narration, lighting, etc.) exemplifies the meaning these films are trying to communicate.
-Films will be in French with English subtitles; class discussion and classwork will be done in English.
+Films will be in French with English subtitles; class discussion and assignments will be in English.

 Mexico Through Film